pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] connection delete NAME [COMMAND-OPTIONS]

-      Delete a WBEM connection definition.
+      Delete a connection definition.

+      The NAME argument is the name of the connection definition in the connections file.
+The connection definition in the connections file must exist.
+Tab completion is supported for the NAME argument.

-      Delete a named connection definition from the connections file.
-If the NAME argument is omitted, a list of all connection definitions is displayed on the terminal  and a prompt for selecting one of these connections.
+      If the NAME argument is omitted, a list of all connection definitions from the connections file is displayed and the user is prompted for selecting one of them.

       Example: